Protests and Celebrations Mark Women’s Day, Despite Threats

 Local

+Turkish authorities have restricted protests in the country in recent years, citing security.
+Police had set up barricades on all streets leading to Istiklal and closed down the nearest subway stop.

-In Pakistan, women rallied in cities across the country, despite petitions filed in court seeking to stop them.
+In Pakistan, however, women managed to rally in cities across the country, despite petitions filed in court seeking to stop them.
 The opposition was stirred in part by controversy over a slogan used in last year’s march: “My Body, My Choice.”

 One of the largest demonstrations occurred in Chile, where crowds thousands flooded the streets of the capital with dancing, music and angry demands for gender equality and an end to violence against women.